Pulse Shaping for Superconducting Qubits: Physics of Pulse Shaping

 This is the Derivative Removal by Adiabatic Gate (DRAG) substitution.
 DRAG works by introducing a derivative quadrature component that cancels leakage arising from possible off-resonant excitations due to the multilevel structure of the transmon, up to first order. $A_{-}$ would similarly be zero, and hence any leakage at the first order is removed exactly.
 The second term in $A_{1}$ integrates to $-\frac{\iota}{2}(I(T)-I(0))$, which is also zero due to our pulse shape assumption.
 Hence,

 Thus, if the area under the curve of I(t) is $\pi$, we should get the desired X gate (Eq. \ref{1order final}) if the errors arising from higher orders in the expansions are negligible.
 Fig. \ref{DRAG}(a) shows the Gaussian DRAG pulse shape.
-DRAG helps suppress higher-order errors; however, exact cancellation is not possible as is evident from Fig. \ref{DRAG}(b) with the transition to $|1\rangle$ remaining imperfect.
-Nonetheless, it is a major improvement over the plain Gaussian pulse.
+Fig. \ref{DRAG}(b) shows the improvement of DRAG over a simple plain Gaussian pulse.

 It is constructive to see what other errors arise in higher orders.
 Let us consider the commutator of the second order term $\Omega_{2}(t,t_{0})$ ignoring the coefficients that arise from the integration,

 The first of the four commutators of the right-hand side term of Eq. \ref{magnus order 2} gives,

 The last commutator term in Eq.\ref{magnus order 2} gives,

 The commutator involving $H_{01},H_{12}$ in Eq.\ref{magnus order 2} gives,